 - Mohs Scale of Rock and Metal Hardness: This album is ranked closer to the scale's harder end than everything previously released by the band.

-- New Sound Album: Depeche Mode turn to alternative rock here and actively use guitars.
-They sound radically different from any other previous album.
+- New Sound Album: Depeche Mode turn to alternative rock here and actively use guitars as a main feature, having previously relegated them to a background instrument.
+As a result, the band sounds radically different here than on any previous album.

 - Non-Appearing Title: While the songs all include their own titles, none of them include "faith" or "devotion".

 - Not Christian Rock: Exactly this.
-The album contains some Christian references on "Condemnation", however the band don't proselytize.
-It's all about inspiration.
+The album contains some Christian references on "Condemnation", not to mention the "Judases and Thomases" reference in "Judas" (to say nothing of the song title).
+However, the band don't proselytize; it's all about inspiration.

 - No-Tell Motel: The Motel in the "In Your Room" video is very much that.
 Adult movies are shown there 24 hours.
 Also the letters "o" are missing on the motel signboard which reads "adult m..vies 24 h..urs".